Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 We have two positively charged residues (ARG79 and ARG414), and three negatively charged residues (ASP274, GLU281, GLU419), hence the overall charge will be -3, because of the two carboxylates from the HEM.

-In our model, ASP274, GLU281, GLU419 are at the outer bounday of the cluster, and hence are not stabilized by H-bonding.
+In our model, ASP274, GLU281, GLU419 are at the outer boundary of the cluster, and hence are not stabilized by H-bonding.
 I have decided to protonate them so that the whole model will become charge neutral and doublet.

 .............................                        .......................